matthew-scherf/aseity/README.md

 ## Plain-language interpretation

 Imagine you are mapping the world from the inside, and the only things you can ever check are the things on your map.
-Now ask: *is my map complete — is there nothing at all beyond its edges?*
+Now ask: *is my map complete?
+Is there nothing at all beyond its edges?*

 The argument says you can never **know** the answer is yes.
 Consider two situations.
 In the first, your map really is complete: there is nothing outside it.
 In the second, there *is* something outside, but, being outside, it is exactly the kind of thing you cannot reach to check.
 From the inside, these two situations look **identical**.
 Every observation you could make comes out the same in both.
 So no amount of looking, however thorough, tells you which one you are in.